D Ream

 D:Ream are a Northern Irish pop and dance group.
 They achieved a UK No. 1 hit with "Things Can Only Get Better" in 1994.
 Eight further top 40 hits followed, including "U R the Best Thing", "Take Me Away" and "Shoot Me with Your Love".
 Their two 1990s studio albums both reached the UK top five.

-The group had a line-up that varied in number but was centred on lead singer Peter Cunnah.
-The live band included keyboard player Brian Cox, who later became an academic and science broadcaster on television, although Cunnah played keyboards on studio recordings.
-The lesser-known Nick Shaw performed as a vocalist on various tours, covering tracks such as "Things Can Only Get Better" among other hits.
+The group had a line-up that varied in number but was centred on lead singer and instrumentalist Peter Cunnah.
+Live and session keyboard player Brian Cox became an academic and science broadcaster on television.